smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 ### Translation Table Testing
 - **LSATBLTEST**: LSAM Translation Table Testing utility
   - From within the LSAM environment, starts a utility display that may be used to test the results of using any translation table.
 Refer to the section on LSAM Utilities for more information about translation tables.
-- **TESTLSATBL**: Test LSAM Translation Table (OpCon/xps job command)
+- **TESTLSATBL**: Test LSAM Translation Table (OpCon job command)
-  - An LSAM software command that routes test ASCII data from an OpCon/xps job directly to the LSATBLTEST utility display.
+  - An LSAM software command that routes test ASCII data from an OpCon job directly to the LSATBLTEST utility display.
 Refer to the section on LSAM Utilities for more information about translation tables.

 ### Manage LSAM Variables/Tokens
 - **ADDMSGTHR**: Add to count of message threshold